cran-task-views/Spatial/Spatial.md

     `r pkg("regress")` package building in part on
     `r pkg("spatialCovariance")`, and the
     `r pkg("tgp")` package.
--   The `r pkg("Stem")`
+-   The archived `Stem`
-    package provides for the estimation of the parameters of a spatio-temporal model using the EM algorithm, and the estimation of the parameter standard errors using a spatio-temporal parametric bootstrap.
+    package provided for the estimation of the parameters of a spatio-temporal model using the EM algorithm, and the estimation of the parameter standard errors using a spatio-temporal parametric bootstrap.
 -   `r pkg("FieldSim")` is another random fields simulations